Biden and Trump barrel into Super Tuesday, toward a likely November rematch despite voter concerns

 Trump recently told a gala for Black conservatives that he believed African Americans empathized with his four criminal indictments.
 That drew another rebuke from Democrats around the country for comparing personal legal struggles to the historical injustices Black people have faced in the U.S.

-Haley has maintained strong fundraising and notched her first primary victory over the weekend in Washington, D.C., a Democrat-run city with few registered Republicans.
-Trump scoffed that Haley had been "crowned queen of the swamp."

-Trump's victories nonetheless have shown vulnerabilities with influential voter blocs, especially in college towns like Hanover, New Hampshire, home to Dartmouth College, or Ann Arbor, where the University of Michigan is located, as well as areas with high concentrations of independents.
+Trump's victories, however dominating, have shown vulnerabilities with influential voter blocs, especially in college towns like Hanover, New Hampshire, home to Dartmouth College, or Ann Arbor, where the University of Michigan is located, as well as areas with high concentrations of independents.
 That includes Minnesota, a state Trump did not carry in his otherwise overwhelming Super Tuesday performance in 2016.

 Still, Haley winning any Super Tuesday contests would take an upset, and a Trump sweep would only intensify pressure on her to leave the race.